Rules Helper AI

 No psychological coaching

-- It does not interpret your emotions or tell you how to "fix" discipline.
+It does not interpret your emotions or tell you how to "fix" behavioral drift.

 No adaptive or predictive rules